Cal Volleyball Camps

 - Extended Day campers: Lunch and dinner are provided.

-- Complete Supervision: Staff members reside in the dorms with Overnight campers and campers are supervised at all times.
+- Supervision: Staff members reside in campers’ quarters and participate in all activities

 - Camp T-shirt & Prizes: All campers receive a camp t-shirt and prizes.